top of page

 De Waterwolf en de Aquanaut by Space Cowboys (Albert Dedden and Paul Keizer), picture by Karsten Russ

 A (in Mid Frisian language) seewolf ‘sea wolf’, on the other hand, is an ugly but fearful looking fish.
-In English language called wolffish.
-Sea spurge is called zeewolfsmelk 'see-wolf-milk' in Dutch language, and is a plant growing in the dunes.
+In the English language called wolffish.
+Sea spurge is called zeewolfsmelk 'see-wolf-milk' in the Dutch language, and is a plant growing in the dunes.

 Note 2 - The domesticated version of the wolf, the dog, played an important role in the religious and ritual practices of early Frisians.
 Parallels with how the wolf was, and is, being associated with the Devil, the hound probably was an intermediary between the world of the living and the world of the dead too.
-Read our post How to bury your mother-in-law.
+Read our blog post How to bury your mother-in-law.

 Note 3 - If cultural and music festivals are your thing, you can combine hiking the Frisia Coast Trail with going to Festival Hongerige Wolf 'hungry wolf'.
-This festival takes place in the summer at the buurtschap 'hamlet' of Hongerige Wolf in province Groningen in the Netherlands.
+This festival takes place in the summer at the buurtschap 'hamlet' of Hongerige Wolf in the province of Groningen in the Netherlands.
 Close to the shores of the Wadden Sea.
 Experiencing the additional excitement in your tent at night with real wolves lurking around in the area.
 Buurtschap Hongerige Wolf received its name from an inn that supposedly used to be here.
 Where hungry labourers would fill their empty stomachs (Nazaten de Vries website).
 When walking the Frisia Coast Trail you'll pass Hongerige Wolf on a stone's throw away.

 credit Festival Hongerige Wolf 2022